metagenomics/metagenomics-tk/docs/configuration/global.md

 ```

 where:
-  * `path` is the path to file containing a column with `RUN_ID` as header.
+  * `path` is the path to a file containing a column with `RUN_ID` as header.

   * `bucket` is the S3 Bucket hosting the data.

   * `prefix` is the path to the actual SRA datasets.

   * `watch` if true, the file specified with the `path` attribute is watched and every time a new SRA run id is
      appended, the pipeline is triggered.
-The pipeline will never finish in that mode.
+The pipeline will never finish in this mode.

 #### NCBI SRA